jcmoraisjr/haproxy-ingress/.github/ISSUE_TEMPLATE/fr.md

 ---

 <!--
-Welcome to HAProxy Ingress and thank you for contributing to the project!
+Welcome to N42 Gateway and thank you for contributing to the project!

 Please fill and submit this issue only if you want to submit a new feature request.
-Use Slack or mailing list instead if you need support or if you are in doubt if HAProxy Ingress already do what you are proposing.
+Use Slack or mailing list instead if you need support or if you are in doubt if N42 Gateway already do what you are proposing.
 -->

 **What are you trying to do**